Last updated on February 9th, 2022 at 06:15 pm

 Related articles on Florida Rambler:

-Tarpon Springs is a good place for bicycling too because it is the northern point on the Pinellas Trail, the most popular bike trail in Florida.
+Tarpon Springs is a good base for bicycling the Pinellas Trail: Pinellas Trail, the most popular bike trail in Florida.